 With a strong belief that our growth is directly linked to the development of neighbouring communities, we maintain close ties with local residents and representatives.
 RTFT's community relations policy is founded on the principles of listening to and respecting the local population.
 We support initiatives that strengthen the vitality of our local communities, focus on regional development and improve residents' quality of life.
 RTFT is also committed to long-term partnerships in health, education, culture, the environment and community activities.

 In 2019, RTFT set up an employee recognition programme in Sorel-Tracy that rewards exemplary behaviour in a number of areas including safety.
 Employees receive tokens which they then redistribute to selected local organisations.
-In 2019, we donated almost $3,000 to Halte-Soleil, Maison Le Passeur and the Association de la déficience intellectuelle de la région de Sorel (ADIRS).
+Organisations are changing every year for all local organisations to benefit the program.

 Water is crucial to our operations and most of our water is pumped from the St. Lawrence River.
 We use water for processes such as cooling operations.
 Water is recycled or treated before being returned to the St Lawrence River.